Loading...

 How I went from chaos to Koofr: Organizing data (Part 2)

 Do you want to know how to organize your digital life?
 How to make it efficient and abandon services you don't really need but end up paying for anyway?
-Read about how our CMO tackled the issue in the third blog post of the series talking about organizing your digital life.
+Read about how our CMO tackled the issue in the third blog post of the series.
 Declutter your data with her help.

 In my last post, I advanced from barely looking at my storage space usage to being able to decrease it by a huge amount.
 But I was still not where I wanted to be.
 As a proud member of the Koofr team, I wanted to limit my usage of other storage accounts and only use them as additions to Koofr.
 Every step of the way, I had new questions, new ideas and new dilemmas.
 Last time we went through my process of abandoning iCloud almost completely and decreasing my used storage space in Google Drive significantly.
 Today, we will look at the last, mostly manual part of going back to the free Google Drive account, choosing the correct Koofr paid plan, moving my files to Koofr and what happens after you organize your files.